-In the 2024 inspection of GreenGrowth CPAs, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2024 inspection of J&S Associate PLT, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review two audits of issuers, one with a fiscal year ending in 2023 and one with a fiscal year ending in 2022.
+We selected for review three audits of issuers with fiscal years generally ending in 2023.
 For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.